tensorflow/tfx/docs/tutorials/tfx/cloud-ai-platform-pipelines.md

 [Taxi Trips dataset](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew)
 released by the City of Chicago.

+!!!
+Note
-Note: This site provides applications using data that has been modified for use from its original source, www.cityofchicago.org, the official website of the City of Chicago.
+    This site provides applications using data that has been modified for use from its original source, www.cityofchicago.org, the official website of the City of Chicago.
 The City of Chicago makes no claims as to the content, accuracy, timeliness, or completeness of any of the data provided at this site.
     The data provided at this site is subject to change at any time.
 It is understood that the data provided at this site is being used at one’s own risk.

 You can [read more](https://cloud.google.com/bigquery/public-data/chicago-taxi) about the dataset in [Google BigQuery](https://cloud.google.com/bigquery/).